AppliedAcousticsChalmers/ReTiSAR/README.md

 * Follow [requirements](#requirements) and [setup](#setup) instructions
 * During first execution, some small amount of additional mandatory external measurement data will be downloaded automatically, see remark in [execution modes](#execution-modes) __(requires Internet connection)__
 * Start JACK server with 48 kHz sampling rate:</br>
-`jackd -d coreaudio -r 48000`
+`jackd -d coreaudio -r 48000`</br>
+__Remark:__ Specify the desired device name via `-d` (gathered from `jackd -d coreaudio -d -l`), in case initialization fails!
 * Run package with __[default]__ parameters to hear a binaural rendering of a raw Eigenmike recording:<br/>
 `python -m ReTiSAR`
 * __Option 1:__ Modify configuration by changing default parameters in [config.py](ReTiSAR/config.py) (prepared block comments for the specific execution modes below exist).
 * __Option 2:__ Modify configuration by command line arguments (like in the following examples showing different execution [parameters](#execution-parameters) and [modes](#execution-modes) (see `--help`).

-__JACK initialization --__ In case you have never started the _JACK_ audio server on your system or want to make sure it initializes with appropriate values.
+__JACK initialization &mdash;__ In case you have never started the _JACK_ audio server on your system or want to make sure it initializes with appropriate values.
 Open the _JackPilot_ application set your system specific default settings.<br/>
 At this point the only relevant _JACK_ audio server setting is the sampling frequency, which has to match the sampling frequency of your rendered audio source file or stream (no resampling will be applied for that specific file).

-__FFTW optimization --__ In case the rendering takes very long to start (after the message _"initializing FFTW DFT optimization ..."_), you might want to endure this long computation time once (per rendering configuration) or lower your [FFTW] planner effort (see `--help`).
+__FFTW optimization &mdash;__ In case the rendering takes very long to start (after the message _"initializing FFTW DFT optimization ..."_), you might want to endure this long computation time once (per rendering configuration) or lower your [FFTW] planner effort (see `--help`).

-__Rendering performance --__ Follow these remarks to expect continuous and artifact free rendering:
+__Rendering performance &mdash;__ Follow these remarks to expect continuous and artifact free rendering:
   * Optional components like array pre-rendering, headphone equalization, noise generation, etc. will save   performance in case they are not deployed.
   * Extended IR lengths (particularly for modes with array IR pre-rendering) will massively increase the computational load depending on the chosen block length (partitioned convolution).
   * Currently there is no partitioned convolution for the main binaural renderer with SH based processing, hence the FIR taps of applied HRIR, Modal Radial Filters and further compensations (e.g. Spherical Head Filter) need to cumulatively fit inside the chosen block length.